The Oracle Complexity of Simplex-based Matrix Games: Introduction

-\item \textbf{Linear separability with a two-sided oracle (Theorem~\ref{thm:mainsep}):} We prove that any deterministic algorithm which performs two-sided multiplication queries, must require $\tilde{\Omega}(\gamma_A^{-2/3})$ queries in the worst-case in order to find a linear separator (where the $\tilde{\Omega}$ hides a logarithmic dependence on the matrix size).
-To the best of our knowledge, this is the first oracle complexity lower bound for linear separability, which applies even to accelerated algorithms.
-Compared to the lower bound for the one-sided oracle, the proof of the lower bound for the two-sided oracle is substantially more involved, and requires some new proof ideas.
+\item \textbf{General simplex/$\ell_p$ games with a two-sided oracle (Theorem~\ref{thm:main}):} We prove that whenever the domain $\Wcal$ is an $\ell_p$ ball for $p\in[1,\infty]$, any deterministic algorithm which performs two-sided multiplication queries must require $\tilde{\Omega}(\epsilon^{-2/3})$ queries in the worst-case in order to find an $\epsilon$-suboptimal solution for Problem~(\ref{eq: problem}).
+No such lower bound was knowbefore this work for \emph{any} value of $p$, and to the best of our knowledge, this is the first polynomial oracle complexity lower bound for either linear separability or solving zero-sum games, which applies even to accelerated algorithms.
+As opposed to the lower bound for the one-sided oracle, the proof of the lower bound for the two-sided oracle is substantially more involved, and requires some new proof ideas.
+In particular, our result carries several notable implications:

-\item \textbf{Nash equilibria with a two-sided oracle (Theorem~\ref{thm:mainsepl1}):} We prove that under the two-sided oracle model, any deterministic algorithm requires $\tilde{\Omega}(\epsilon^{-2/5})$ oracle calls in order to find an $\epsilon$-suboptimal strategy.
-Hence, the same lower bound holds for finding an $\epsilon$-approximate Nash equilibrium, which is an exponential improvement over the previously known lower bound by \citet{hadiji2024towards}.
-The proof is based on an adaptation of the linear separability lower bound technique to an $\ell_1$ geometry.
-Along the way, we also prove an identical lower bound for $\ell_1$/simplex matrix games, where $\Wcal$ in \eqref{eq: problem} is the unit $\ell_1$ ball.
+\begin{itemize} \item For $p=2$, our result implies that $\tilde{\Omega}(\gamma_A^{-2/3})$ matrix-vector queries are required to find a linear separator for data with margin $\gamma_A$.
+Together with \citet{karmarkar2026solving}, our work resolves the oracle complexity of this task (up to log factors) in the natural model of matrix-vector multiplications.

+\item For $p=1$, via a reduction from the simplex to the $\ell_1$ ball, our result implies that $\tilde{\Omega}(\epsilon^{-2/3})$ matrix-vector queries are required to compute an $\epsilon$-suboptimal strategy in zero-sum games, and hence an $\epsilon$-Nash equilibrium.
+This is an exponential improvement over the previously known lower bound by \citet{hadiji2024towards}.
+Together with \citet{karmarkar2026solving}, our work resolves the oracle complexity of this task (up to log factors) in the natural model of matrix-vector multiplications. \end{itemize}

 \end{itemize}